Singer - Actor - Songwriter - Performing Artist

 Ana Lía’s love for the performing arts was undeniable.
 Her parents enrolled her in acting, singing and dance classes and she started writing songs and performing for her neighbours.
 After graduating high school, she came to Toronto and studied at Randolph College for the Performing Arts, where she received classical vocal training and graduated in 2012 as a triple-threat artist.
 After Randolph, Ana Lía studied with various renowned Flamenco vocalists from Andalusia, Spain, and performed across Ontario with top Canadian Flamenco dance companies.
 In March 2015, she joined the rumba-funk band, Santerias, as lead vocalist and performed at multiple festivals around Ontario, releasing their first EP album “Hurricane” in 2018.

-Thanks to the Toronto Arts Council, she is currently working with two-time Dora- award winning music composer and producer, Benjamin Barrile, on her first album.
+Thanks to the Toronto Arts Council and the Ontario Arts Council, she is currently working with two-time Dora- award winning music composer and producer, Benjamin Barrile, on her first album.